 High School Academic Program

 High school students at Washington School are encouraged to develop intellectual curiosity, self-sufficiency, honor and a love of learning.
 The curriculum is college preparatory.
-Honors sections, advanced courses, and dual enrollment classes for college credit are available for students of above average ability and motivation.
+Honors sections, advanced courses, and dual enrollment classes for college credit are available for students who are motivated and meet the qualifications, based on teacher recommendation, prior grades, and test scores.
 The academic goals are proficiency in written and oral English, the ability to use math concepts, an understanding of history and science and an appreciation for the fine arts.